-- the language of poetry and the language of advertising;

-- the language of instruction and poems making use of this particular variety (e.g. Ted Hughes's To Paint a Water Lily);

-- passport descriptions and character descriptions;

-- dramatic texts and authentic, tape-recorded dialogue;
+- the language of poetry and the language of advertising; - the language of instruction and poems making use of this particular variety (e.g. Ted Hughes's To Paint a Water Lily); - passport descriptions and character descriptions; - dramatic texts and authentic, tape-recorded dialogue;

-engage were asked to in group learners Then the activities paying special attention to the examination of pragmatic linguistic and such as the questions similarities and differences of the texts in question.
+Then the learners were asked to engage in group activities paying special attention to the examination of questions such as the linguistic and pragmatic similarities and differences of the texts in question.